dxw/playbook/playbook.md

 We manage expenses using Xero.
 For more information about how to do this, see the [guide on claiming expenses]()

-### dxw Support Structures

-## Helpers
-When you join dxw you will be assigned a helper, this person will work closely with you for at least your first 3 months.
-They will do a similar job, help you meet members of the wider team, catch up with you on at least a 3/6/12 week basis to ensure you are receiving everything you need, and will NEVER get bored of your questions!

-## Buddies
-Once you have passed your 3 month probation, we would like you to choose a buddy within the company to support you.
-We recommend this person doesn’t work directly with you as this will give you a second pair of ears and a whole new set of experiences to draw on.

-If you want to know more about how the buddy system works, how often to meet and suggested discussion topics, see the buddy section below.

-## Delivery Manager (DM)
-If your work is client facing and there is an issue regarding that work, your DM will be available to provide support and  guidance.

-## HR
-HR covers all aspects of the employee - employer relationship, provide a wide range of resources and support.
-We have bi-weekly HR surgeries to give an opportunity for members of the team to discuss matters they might not feel able to raise with buddies/DMs or that are specialist to the HR function in dxw.

-This list is not exhaustive but some topics might include: Holiday, sickness, expenses, parental Leave, contractual matters, working patterns/locations, training and career progression, diversity, accessibility, occupational health issues, stress Management, interpersonal issues, grievance and disciplinary matters, facilitation/scheduling of conversations with Headsof, such as Salary Reviews.

-## Headsof
-Your Headof is there to provide support on matters relating to dxw and your career with us.
-Similarly, they are here if you need to escalate any job-related concerns.

-## Harry
-Harry is always available to discuss any questions you have about the company and its future.
-Equally, if you feel you need to escalate anything to him, don’t hesitate to get in touch.

 ### The buddy system